 Skill Level: Open to all levels.
 Beginners will learn the basics and more advanced students will increase their skills.
 Some experience with weaving on a floor loom will be very useful.

 - Spinning Wheel in good working order and equipment or Drop Spindle.
 We will have a few wheels available for rent, please reserve in advance.

 - Any handspun yarn you would like to incorporate

 - Flashlight if staying after dark or at the boardinghouse

 About the Instructor

 At age 5 Pat's grandmother, a seamstress, bought Pat her first loom – a potholder loom.
-At seven she added a rigid heddle loom to my collection and some knitting needles.
+At seven she added a rigid heddle loom to her collection, along with some knitting needles.
 That was the beginning of her love of fiber.
-Twenty years she learned to spin and started collecting fleeces, spinning wheels, and drop spindles to add to her loom collection.
-In 2004 Pat took over the weaving program at the Cultural Arts Center in Columbus Ohio with 13 looms and expanded it to over 40 floor looms.
-Pat enjoys exploring all the fiber arts, discovering how each aspect can enhance the other, and developing classes to share my experience.
+Twenty years later she learned to spin and started collecting fleeces, spinning wheels, and drop spindles to add to her loom collection.
+In 2004, Pat took over the weaving program at the Cultural Arts Center in Columbus Ohio with 13 looms and expanded it to over 40 floor looms.
+Pat enjoys exploring all the fiber arts, discovering how each aspect can enhance the other, and developing classes to share her experience.
 Pat is definitely a color/texture person with HEAVY emphasis on color!
-For Pat being at Harrisville with over 60 colors of yarn at her fingertips is way better than being a kid in a chocolate shop.
+For Pat, being at Harrisville with over 60 colors of yarn at her fingertips is way better than being a kid in a candy shop.

 in our store, including our floor looms.